Lava15/test-task/README.md

 You can now access the server at http://localhost:{'YOUR-PORT'}

+***Note*** : It's recommended to have a clean database before seeding.
+You can refresh your migrations at any point to clean the database by running the following command

+    ./vendor/bin/sail artisan migrate:refresh

 ## Database seeding

 **Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and